-- If the entire IRA balance came from a qualified plan rollover, or
+- If the entire IRA balance came from a qualified plan rollover

-State laws govern protection from creditors in IRAs and vary from state to state.
+State laws govern protection from creditors in IRAs, but they vary from state to state.
 IRA account holders should check with the state in which they reside to learn about specific creditor protections offered by their state.

 Talk to clients about protecting their retirement plan accounts

-Lawmakers at the federal and state level recognize how important retirement plans are to the financial security of Americans and have, therefore, granted retirement plan assets many types of special treatment—including protection from creditors.
+Lawmakers at the federal and state levels recognize how important retirement plans are to the financial security of Americans and have, therefore, granted retirement plan assets many types of special treatment—including protection from creditors.
 ERISA-qualified plans are mostly safe from seizure, with limited exceptions.
 In cases of bankruptcy, IRAs funded exclusively with qualified rollover money and certain other IRA assets up to a specified dollar limit (as mentioned above) are also shielded from creditors.
 State laws may also offer some creditor protection.
-But once your client withdraws funds from an ERISA-qualified plan, their assets may become vulnerable to creditors.
-So be sure to talk to your clients about protecting their retirement plan assets before they take a withdrawal.
+But once clients withdraw funds from an ERISA-qualified plan, their assets may become vulnerable to creditors, so be sure to talk to your clients about protecting their retirement plan assets before they take a withdrawal.
 And, if they have creditor worries, have them speak with an attorney.